theodi/synthetic-data-tutorial/README.md

 ### Correlated attribute mode - include correlations between columns in the data

-If we want to capture correlated variables, for instance if the number of old people attending a certain hospital and the waiting times were all related, we'll need correlated data.
+If we want to capture correlated variables, for instance if patient is related to waiting times, we'll need correlated data.
 To do this we use *correlated mode*.

-To understand how it works we need to understand Bayesian networks.
-These are graphs that show the dependency between different variables.
-You can read a very good tutorial on them at the [Probabilistic World site](https://www.probabilisticworld.com/bayesian-belief-networks-part-1/).

 #### Data Description: Correlated